 The University of Florida offers both a Master of Science (MS) degree in Biostatistics and a Master of Public Health degree with a concentration in Biostatistics.
 While both are valuable degrees, the target audiences are different.

 - The MS degree is suitable for students with a substantial mathematics background, including at least three semesters of Calculus and a semester of linear algebra, as well as some training in statistics and probability, including at least a basic statistics course, and ideally including undergraduate coursework in calculus-based probability and mathematical statistics.

-- The MPH degree is designed primarily for students with a previous graduate degree, particularly in the health sciences, who want to obtain more skills in quantitative and analytic methods for public health research.
+- The MPH degree is a professional degree in public health with an emphasis in applied biostatistics.
+This program is designed primarily for those with a specific interest in public health or who have a previous graduate degree, particularly in the health sciences, who want to obtain more skills in quantitative and analytic methods for public health research.
 There are no formal mathematics or statistics prerequisites for the MPH degree.

 The mathematical level of the biostatistical courses required by the two degrees differs substantially.